🍴These 9 Mexico City restaurants made the world's top 1,000 list: 2026 update

 El Puntal del Norte

-We’ll also have to add El Puntal del Norte to our list.
-This Spanish spot in Reforma looks stylish and interesting.
+We’d like to try El Puntal del Norte.
+The Spanish spot in Reforma looks stylish and interesting.

 Fonda Fina

 Fonda Fina is another place, like Rosetta, where one bad visit colored our experience.
-In this case, someone being allowed to smoke inside the restaurant.
+In this case, someone was allowed to smoke cigars inside the restaurant, ruining the meal for us and several other customers.
 But the food and cocktails are consistently good.
-And we will go back.
+And we’ve been back.

 Huset